blast-cu/econ-indicators/README.md

 python3 models/psl/generate_rules.py
 ````

 This will create necessary files for running all ablaion studies.
-To (finally) run inference with the desired setting:
+For a list of rule settings, view *models/psl/SETTINGS* To run inference with the desired setting:

 ````console
 python3 models/psl/run_inference.py --s SETTING